James Vorenberg: Biography

 Born in Boston, Massachusetts, Vorenberg attended Harvard College, from which he graduated magna cum laude with a Bachelor of Arts degree in 1948, and Harvard Law School, from which he earned the Juris Doctor degree in 1951.
-In his first year at Harvard Law, he achieved the highest grades in his class and was awarded the Sears Prize.
+In his first year at Harvard Law School, he achieved the highest grades in his class and was awarded the Sears Prize.
 He served as the president of the Harvard Law Review while attending the school.
 In 1953, he clerked for Justice Felix Frankfurter at the U.S. Supreme Court.

 Vorenberg became a professor at Harvard Law School in 1962.
 In 1973, he served as principal assistant to Archibald Cox in the Watergate Special Prosecutor's Office.
 He served as chairman of the Massachusetts State Ethics Commission from 1978 to 1983.
 In 1981, he was elected to the Common Cause National Governing Board.
-He was named associate dean at Harvard Law in 1977, and was named dean and Roscoe Pound Professor of Law in 1981.
+He was named associate dean at Harvard Law in 1977 and was named dean and Roscoe Pound Professor of Law in 1981.
 He retired at the end of June 1989.
 "I've tried to encourage students to follow diverse, varied patterns out of law school," Vorenberg told The New York Times in 1989.

 Vorenberg and Jack Greenberg, Dean of Columbia College, wrote Dean Cuisine, a cookbook that The New York Times reviewed in 1991, saying: "a modest tome that should be required reading for all those tiresome people who say they never cook anymore.

 Vorenberg suffered from Parkinson's disease during his final 14 years.
 He died of cardiac arrest in Boston on April 12, 2000.